VictoriaMetrics/VictoriaMetrics/docs/keyConcepts.md

 foo_bar 4.00 1652170560000 # 2022-05-10 10:16:00
 ```

-The data sample contains a list of samples for one time series with time intervals between samples from 1m to 3m.
+The data sample contains a list of samples for `foo_bar` time series with time intervals between samples from 1m to 3m.
 If we
-plot this data sample on the system of coordinates, it will have the following form:
+plot this data sample on the graph, it will have the following form:

 <p style="text-align: center">
     <a href="keyConcepts_data_samples.png" target="_blank">